 Also of interest is that Ridgefield has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.16% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.16% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Ridgefield is that it can take a long time to commute to work.
 In Ridgefield, the average commute to work is 31.79 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.